 Water filtering: The course goes by water sources several times throughout the day often enough that hydration should not be an issue.
 IMPORTANT: Avoid filtering in the immediate Leadville vicinity as most water sources may be potentially laden with toxic stuffs that no commercial water filter can remove.
 A pretty safe bet is to take a look at a good topo map such as Latitude 40 Summit County Trails which includes most of the course and pay attention at the X’s on the map depicting mining sites.
 If you see lots of these black X’s, better skip that water source!

 Parking/Camping: There is free parking behind the Tabor Opera House on the south end of Harrison Ave. as well as along Harrison Ave. itself.
 Do not park at the visitor center as they have a limit of a couple hours only.
 For camping close to downtown there’s plenty options on the east side of town up 5th and 7th streets with an easy 2-3 mile downhill coasting into town.

 Short days and alpine endings: With the nature of this course and this late in the season it is of paramount importance to plan carefully.
 Lights may be needed to safely make it to the end.
 That said,after gauging what time you find yourself in Copper VS how you’re feeling at that point, make the decision to commit to climb that high and that remote that late in the day by jumping on the Colorado Trail.
-Hopefully it being mid September the chance for afternoon storms will be quite lower.
+Hopefully it being early September the chance for afternoon storms will be a bit lower.
 If bailing out is the safer,soundest option,the lake County Link bus coming out of Frisco does stop at Copper’s East Village at 6:00pm but only has a rack for two bikes.
 Better have a back up plan.